Table of Contents

 workplace is harassment and discrimination-free |

-- steps required to demonstrate a skill include: understanding the who, what, where, when and why, explaining, showing, giving encouragement, following up to ensure skill is performed correctly
+- steps required to demonstrate a skill: understanding who, what, where, when, why, and how; explaining, showing, giving encouragement, following up to ensure skill is performed correctly

-- practice conditions means: guided, limited independence, full independence
+- practise conditions: guided, limited independence, full independence

 Knowledge